Work, volunteering and mental illness

 Am I eligible to apply?

-You could be eligible if you live in England or Wales and you’re:
+You could be eligible if you live in England or Wales and you are:

 • disabled – as defined by the Equality Act 2010.
-Please see the sections below for more about this.
+Please see further down this page for more about this.

 • out of work and have claimed unemployment benefits for 24 months